saadhassanarif/AI-Job-Application-Assistant/README.md

 Screenshots

-Add your screenshots to an images folder, then replace the example paths below.
+Add your screenshots to an Images folder, then replace the example paths below.

 Automation Workflow